paper-trail-gem/paper_trail/README.md

 ## Storing metadata

-You can store arbitrary metadata alongside each version like this:
+You can store arbitrary model-level metadata alongside each version like this:

     class Article < ActiveRecord::Base
       belongs_to :author